EN 71 Toy Safety Lab Testing: A Complete Guide

 2. Final confirmation of physical, flammability, and other safety requirements compliance

-Can I use a test report from my supplier?
+Can I use an EN 71 test report from my supplier?

-The reason is that test reports are product specific – sometimes even only applicable to a certain production run or batch.
-As such, you cannot use a test report valid for a batch of toys produced back in 2017 – and use this as proof of compliance for an order you have not even placed yet.
+The reason is that test reports are product-specific, sometimes even only applicable to a certain production run or batch.
+As such, you cannot use a test report valid for a batch of toys produced several years ago, and use this as proof of compliance for an order you have not even placed yet.

 This is the case even if the test report is valid for the exact same product, which is unlikely to be the case in the first place.
 The most common example is that suppliers offer old test reports, sometimes held by entirely different companies, to demonstrate that they are compliant.

-However, using old test reports is not a shortcut and can result in a forced recall.
-This happened to a customer I was working with a few years ago.
+Using old test reports is not a shortcut and can result in a forced recall.
+This happened to a company I was contacted by around a decade ago.

 How do I know if a supplier is EN 71 certified?